ArmanZarrin97/ArmanZarrin97/README.md

 - 👋 Hi, I’m Arman Zarrin
 - 👀 I’m interested in Power System Modelling, Optimization, and Programming
-- 🌱 I’m currently learning Python and Machine Learning
+- 🌱 I’m currently using Julia programming language and JuMP package to apply for SCOPF problem
 - ✨ I’m working on TESTIFY project, a joint project between LIST and KU Leuven
 - 📫 You can reach me on Email and Telegram My personal Email: armanzarrin97@gmail.com Telegram_id: @armanz97